We all like to think we’re taking the best care of our Dachshunds. I do too.

 I know each time I am presented with the latest scientific study on dogs, or pet trend, I start to feel like I’m not a good enough pet parent.

 But I am a firm believer in:

-- Where you are at now with taking care of your dog is great.
+1) Where you are at now with taking care of your Dachshund is great

 I don’t beleive in using new information to make ourselves feel bad if we are unable or uncomfortable changing the way we take care of our dogs.

-2. Improving your dog’s life can be incremental.
-Taking one tiny step to improve yoru dog’s life is sufficient.
+2) Improving your Dachshund’s life can be incremental.
+Taking one tiny step to improve your dog’s life is sufficient.

 So I decided to come up with this challenge in hopes of nudging you to make just a few small changes in your dog’s life.